Andrew Vaughn Player Props: White Sox vs. Tigers

-After hitting .243 with two doubles, two home runs, a walk and five RBI in his past 10 games, Andrew Vaughn and the Chicago White Sox face the Detroit Tigers (who will hand the ball to Michael Lorenzen) at 1:10 PM ET on Saturday.
+The Chicago White Sox, including Andrew Vaughn (.237 on-base percentage in past 10 games, 78 points below season-long percentage), take on starting pitcher Eduardo Rodriguez and the Detroit Tigers at Comerica Park, Sunday at 1:40 PM ET.

-In his last game, he collected two extra-base hits (2-for-5 with a double, a home run and three RBI) against the Tigers.
+In his previous game he had a one-hit showing (1-for-4) against the Tigers.

 Andrew Vaughn Game Info & Props vs. the Tigers